-Researchers name loud shrimp after Pink Floyd
+Shrimp species that kills with sound is named after Pink Floyd

+A newly discovered species of shrimp that uses a bright pink claw to create a sound loud enough to kill small fish has been named for Pink Floyd.

-OXFORD, England (AP) — A newly discovered species of shrimp that uses a bright pink claw to create a sound loud enough to kill small fish has been named for Pink Floyd.
+OXFORD, England — A newly discovered species of shrimp that uses a bright pink claw to create a sound loud enough to kill small fish has been named for Pink Floyd.

 The shrimp found on Panama’s Pacific coast has been dubbed Synalpheus pinkfloydi in the peer-reviewed journal Zootaxa.
 Oxford University Museum of Natural History researcher Sammy De Grave is one of three researchers credited with discovering the creature.
 He says the description of the shrimp was “the perfect opportunity to finally give a nod to my favorite band.”